anamul-hoque-shourov/anamul-hoque-shourov/README.md

 ## About Me
-Passionate about full-stack development, I'm working hard to sharpen my skills with modern technologies.
+Enthusiastic about how things work under the hood.
+Raging against the machine.
-- I’m currently working on a
+- Working on **React & Node.js**
-- I’m exploring **Next.js and TypeScript**
-- I’m looking to collaborate on **open source React projects**
+- Exploring **Mystries of Golang**
+- Digging deep inside the core, **How computers work?!**
+- Avoiding the sprinter mindset, focused on the marathon

 ---